-What busy season actually looks like week by week
+What busy season looks like week by week

-Busy season isn't one sustained sprint.
-It's a sequence of overlapping engagement cycles, each with its own planning phase, fieldwork window, and completion deadline.
+Busy season isn’t one sustained sprint.
+It’s a sequence of overlapping engagement cycles, each with its own planning phase and fieldwork window followed by a completion deadline.
 Understanding the shape of the season helps you pace yourself instead of panicking when the first long week hits.

-A typical first-year associate at a mid-tier European firm will work on two to four statutory audit clients between January and April.
+A typical first-year staff member at a mid-tier European firm will work on two to four statutory audit clients between January and April.
 Some of these overlap.
 You might be doing fieldwork at one client on Monday through Wednesday and a different client on Thursday and Friday.
-Your senior manages the scheduling, but you're the one who needs to keep your working papers organised across multiple engagement files simultaneously.
+Your senior manages the scheduling, but you’re the one who needs to keep your WPs organised across multiple engagement files simultaneously.

 The weekly pattern during active fieldwork looks roughly the same on every engagement.
-Monday morning: check what the client has provided over the weekend, update your section tracker, and identify what you can start immediately.
-Tuesday through Thursday: heads-down testing.
-Friday afternoon: clean up your working papers, note any open items, and send the senior a status update.
-This rhythm isn't prescribed by any standard.
-It's the natural sequence that most audit teams settle into once fieldwork gets moving.
-The associates who adopt it early waste less time figuring out what to do each morning.
+Monday morning is for checking what the client has provided over the weekend, updating your section tracker, and identifying what you can start immediately.
+Tuesday through Thursday is heads-down testing.
+Friday afternoon is for cleaning up your WPs, noting any open items, and sending the senior a status update.
+This rhythm isn’t prescribed by any standard.
+It’s the natural sequence that most audit teams settle into once fieldwork gets moving.
+When I was a senior, the associates who adopted this rhythm early wasted far less time figuring out what to do each morning.

 January tends to start slower than you expect.
-Planning meetings, interim procedures on early reporters, and training modules fill the first two weeks.
+Planning meetings and interim procedures on early reporters fill the first two weeks.
 February is when the real volume hits.
 March is the peak, with multiple clients in full fieldwork simultaneously.
-April is completion, review notes, and the exhaustion that comes from knowing you're close to the end but not there yet.
+April is completion and review notes, plus the exhaustion that comes from knowing you’re close to the end but not there yet.
+Nobody warns you about week six.
+You will gain weight.
+Sleep evaporates.
+The RNs do not.

 Before January: the setup that saves you hours